LeanIn-BV/HacktoberFest2021/Problems/Query-33 Issue-#20/Query-33 Issue-#20.md

-SELECT * FROM Employee WHERE sal =
+SELECT * FROM table WHERE salary =
          (
-            SELECT MIN(sal) FROM Employee
+            SELECT MIN(salary) FROM table
-            WHERE  sal IN (
+            WHERE  salary IN (
                                  SELECT DISTINCT TOP N
-                                     sal FROM Employee
+                                     salary FROM table
-                                         ORDER BY sal DESC
+                                         ORDER BY salary DESC
                              )
         )